leffen/cruncy/Readme.md

-# Simple to use go rutines often based on other code found on github
+# Simple to use go rutines

+This is a collection of the most often used go rutines in my commandline applications and micro services.

 ## Changelog

+* 0.12.3  Added Lincence dependencies and information
 * 0.11.1  Added error returns to CliOption.ReadConfig
 * 0.10.7  Added setif env operators
 * 0.10.3  Added back foreach